 Stevenson's Bachelor of Science in Medical Technology is offered in conjunction with Sinai Hospital of Baltimore.
 The program consists of two years of prerequisite courses in the basic sciences and liberal arts, a third year of liberal arts and professional courses in laboratory medicine, and a fourth year that integrates professional and clinical practicum courses at the Sinai Hospital campus.
 Unlike other programs in the state, SU's program includes a management practicum in the fourth year, preparing you for leadership positions.

-With a degree in Medical Technology, you will be qualified to work in all areas of the medical laboratory, including microbiology, chemistry, hematology, molecular biology, blood banking, immunology, and molecular diagnostics.
+With a degree in Medical Technology, you will be qualified to work in all areas of the medical laboratory, including microbiology, chemistry, hematology, blood banking, immunology, and molecular diagnostics.

 You will also be prepared to take the national certification examination for medical laboratory scientists and to pursue graduate study in medical technology or any of its related areas.

 What Will You Learn?

 - Demonstrate proficiency in performing the full range of clinical laboratory tests in the contemporary clinical laboratory.

 - Evaluate test systems and diagnostic algorithms in terms of diagnostic value, compliance outcomes, and cost-effectiveness.

 - Evaluate the results of laboratory analyses for accuracy and validity, and correlate laboratory data to disease processes.

 - Apply the principles and practices of quality assurance/quality improvement as applied to the pre-analytical, analytical, and post-analytical components of laboratory services.

 - Exhibit the ethical and professional behaviors required within the healthcare delivery system.